ibm-cloud-docs/appid/profiles.md

 1. Be sure that you have a valid access token with an `openid` scope.
 You can verify that your token is valid by using the `/introspect` endpoint.

 2. Make a request to the [`/userinfo` endpoint](https://us-south.appid.cloud.ibm.com/swagger-ui/#/Authorization_Server_V4/userInfo){: external}.

-  If new tokens are not explicitly passed to the SDK, {{site.data.keyword.appid_short_notm}} uses the last received tokens to retrieve and validate the response.
-For example, you can run the following code after a successful authentication and the SDK retrieves additional information about the user.
+If new tokens are not explicitly passed to the SDK, {{site.data.keyword.appid_short_notm}} uses the last received tokens to retreieve and validate the response.
+Passing an identity token is optional, but passed is used to validate the response.
-  {: ph data-hd-programlang='swift java'}

-  By using a server-side SDK, you can retrieve additional information about your users.
-You can call the following method by using the stored access and identity tokens, or you can explicitly pass the tokens.
-The identity token is optional, but when passed, it's used to validate the response.
-  {: ph data-hd-programlang='javascript swift'}

   ```sh